The QG config file#

 A chapter is an entity in the config file that is used to group requirements together.

-field with context about the chapter.
+It must contain a title field with context about the chapter.

-field can be given with more details about the chapter’s intention.
+Optionally, a text field can be given with more details about the chapter’s intention.

 Usually, it contains multiple requirements.